dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/charter.md

 Question: In what way does the Charter function as an authorization tool?
 A: It authorizes the technical team to begin software development.
-B: It formally authorizes the existence of the project, program, or portfolio component.
+B: It officially sanctions the project, program, or portfolio component.
 C: It grants permission to the marketing team to start promotional activities.
 D: It serves as a legal authorization for external financial investments.
 Answer: B